ee20b117/CAD-for-VLSI/synthesis reports/1-stage pipeline/README.md

-This directory contains the YOSYS synthesis reports corressponding to MUL (mkMUL) and ACC (mkAcc) modules.
+This directory contains the YOSYS synthesis reports corressponding to MUL (mkMUL) and ACC (mkAcc) modules for 1-stage pipelined implementation.